0

 This can lead to barrier damage, inflammation, and that frustrating “start again from scratch” cycle many of us know too well.

-I’ve done this myself, and I still need to catch myself sometimes when testing a new formula.
-My skin often reminds me: less and slower is better.
+I’ve done this myself plenty of times (I can be impatient), and I still need to catch myself sometimes when testing a new formula.

-Our skin doesn’t respond to pressure.
+Your skin doesn’t respond to pressure.
 It responds to patience and consistency.

-Strong isn’t always smart.
+Stronger isn’t always smart.

-Gentle, steady progress will always outperform intensity.
+Gentle, steady progress almost always outperforms intensity.

 Supporting Your Skin’s Evolution: Key Ingredients and Their Timelines